unitaryfund/mitiq/docs/mitiq_tree_plot/readme-tree.md

 ## About mitiq's code tree

-This readme contains instructions to generate an html and pdf version of mitiq code tree.
+Below you can find information on the contents of the folder containing the script that generates `mitiq`'s code tree, which is generated from `mitiq/docs/mitiq_tree_plot` with
+`python mitiq-structure.py`.

 ### Contents

-The folder `mitiq_tree_plot` contains the files required to generate the code tree.
+The folder `mitiq/docs/mitiq_tree_plot` contains the files required to generate the code tree.
 The code is adapted from `qutip/qutip-doc` repository.
 #### The Python script